-As temperatures heat up, we find ourselves pumping the A/C to combat the uncomfortable hot and humid conditions.
-For some areas, air conditioning seems like a necessity.
-But if you have a new baby at home you might be concerned with blasting it.
+As temperatures rise, babies become vulnerable to the heat.
+It’s important to keep babies safe and comfortable in the height of summer.
+Our first instinct is to pump the A/C to combat the uncomfortable conditions.
+With the hot & humid Kansas City weather, air conditioning seems like a necessity.
+But if you have a new baby at home, you might be concerned with blasting it.
 Could all of that cold air cause a chill or weaken your baby’s immune system?
 We’re here to set the record straight.

-Keep things cool, but not too cool: Keeping the temperature between 72 and 78 degrees makes for a safe, yet comfortable environment for a baby.
-Set your unit to run at this steady temperature, and opt for energy saving mode to allow the A/C to turn on and off periodically.
+- Keep things cool, but not too cool.
+Keeping the temperature between 72 and 78 degrees makes for a safe, yet comfortable environment for a baby.
+Set your unit to run at this steady temperature, and opt for an energy-saving mode to allow the A/C to turn on and off periodically.

-Make sure to clean your A/C: Changing your air filters or scheduling regular maintenance of your air conditioner is highly recommended, especially when you have a baby in the room.
-Proper servicing will keep your unit working efficiently, and will also avoid having dust and free radicals fill the air, which can potentially be dangerous to you and your small child.
+- Make sure to clean your A/C. Changing your air filters and scheduling regular maintenance of your air conditioner is highly recommended, especially when you have a baby in the room.
+Proper servicing will keep your unit working efficiently and will also avoid having dust and free radicals fill the air, which can potentially be dangerous to you and your small child.